-Precision Ag, Inc. provides specialized soil services to help you with agricultural production needs.
-Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, we provide expert investigations and recommendations for vineyards and other crops.
-We are based in Paso Robles, California but offer these services all along the California Central Coast and the southern San Joaquin Valley.
+Precision Ag provides specialized soil services to help you with agricultural production needs.
+Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, provides expert investigations and recommendations for vineyards and other crops.

 Please contact us for pricing and information.